ashleybrookes/FourteenFishFullStackTechTest/README.md

 ### Future Implementations
 - Adding a spinner animation after clicking a button that saves/edits/imports/deletes.
 - More unit tests to ensure robustness across the entire app.
-- Authentication to secure the admin functionality of the app from the public
+- Authentication to secure the admin functionality from the public
-- Show the multiple addresses
 - Validation messages returned back from the controller requests and displayed a meaningful message to the user about the problem with the input.